If you want to torrent safely in 2019, you need to use a VPN.

 They will hide your IP address and encrypt your web traffic, saving you from bandwidth throttling and protecting your privacy.

-There are three free VPNs for torrenting that you could also consider, but they all have speed and/or data caps that you’re sure to max out very quickly.
+There are also three free VPNs for torrenting that you could also consider, but they all have speed and/or data caps that you’re sure to use up very quickly.